Skip to main content

 source

-Small scale tile is expensive to install so if you’re on a budget, choose a faux marble tile (below) and install it everywhere.
+Small scale tile can be expensive to install so if you’re on a budget, choose a faux marble tile (below) and install it everywhere.

 For more examples of classic and timeless bathroom tile, shop my Pinterest boards here.